GNOME Terminal: Safe quit

 In recent versions, when the user attempts to quit the entire graphical application, GNOME Terminal will prompt the user with a dialog box asking for confirmation.
 This feature is intended to reduce the risk of accidentally closing a terminal window (e.g., by clicking the window's close button) with a job still running.
 If a job is running and the user closes the window, the job will quit and the user will have to restart the job if exiting was an accident.

 This feature is only present when the user closes the application through the graphical interface.
 If the user attempts to quit with the exit shell command, it is the responsibility of the user's shell to confirm the exit.
 Although not a GNOME Terminal feature, some shells, e.g. tcsh and bash, offer similar functionality and will notify the user that there are stopped jobs.

 Development

-GNOME Terminal is largely based on the VTE widget (which replaced the older zvt widget).
-VTE, part of the GNOME project, has widgets that implement a fully functional terminal emulator.
+GNOME Terminal is largely built around the VTE (an acronym for "Virtual TErminal") library, which provides much of the functionality needed to implement a terminal emulator using GObject and GTK.
 GNOME Terminal and VTE are both written in C.

-VTE is a library (libvte) implementing a terminal emulator widget for GTK, and a minimal sample application (vte) using that.
-VTE is mainly used in gnome-terminal, but can also be used to embed a console/terminal in games, editors, IDEs, etc.

-The VTE library provides a terminal emulator widget VteTerminal for applications using the GTK toolkit.
-It also provides the VtePTY object containing functions for starting a new process on a new pseudo-terminal and for manipulating pseudo-terminals.

-At least GNOME terminal, XFCE terminal, ROXTerm, evilvte, guake, sakura, terminator and vala-terminal rely on VTE.
+Several other terminal emulators, such as Xfce Terminal, ROXTerm, evilvte, guake, sakura, terminator, and vala-terminal, depend on VTE.